anikitenko/mini-sftp-client/README.md

 Get mini sftp client:

-    go get -u github.com/anikitenko/mini-sftp-client
+    git clone git@github.com:anikitenko/mini-sftp-client.git

 Resolve dependencies:

-    cd $GOPATH/src/github.com/anikitenko/mini-sftp-client
+    cd mini-sftp-client
     govendor sync

-OR (if your $GOPATH containes multiple paths (check this by entering echo $GOPATH) use the first one)

-    cd <your first path of $GOPATH>/src/github.com/anikitenko/mini-sftp-client
-    govendor sync

 Run app:

+    cd ..
-    revel run github.com/anikitenko/mini-sftp-client
+    revel run mini-sftp-client

-### Benefits and Key features
+## Benefits and Key features
 - [x] Nothing to install: unzip and run.
 Use different tabs for different connections
 - [x] Runs on Linux, OS X, Windows
 - [x] Run client for all interfaces and access client from mobile device and manage files
 - [x] Run client on your file server (possible Linux based, Windows, OS X) and access from your desktop or mobile

+## Security
+Trying to access client from public network (not from localhost) is only possible with pin code.
+Pin code is shown in the top right corner of the page and in client logs.
+Pin code is generated each time you start the client and is stored in memory.

 ## Usage